stephen-last/srtps/README.md

 ## Motivation

 I needed to generate PDF documents for printing onto labels media.
 Some of the labels need barcodes, and I wanted everything to be vector, no bitmaps.
 I decided to use [PDF Kit](http://pdfkit.org/docs/vector.html#svg_paths) which can use SVG path strings to draw vector shapes.
-So I needed a way to generate an SVG barcode and get an SVG path string to feed to `.path()`.
+So I needed a way to generate an SVG barcode and get an SVG path string to feed to PDF Kit's `.path()` method.

 Only one dependency: [xmldom](https://github.com/jindw/xmldom).